Europe-Georgia Institute

 The EGI emphasizes "independence and impartiality", and explicitly precludes political, economic, or religious factors in its decision making.
 EGI's principles and operational guidelines are highlighted in its Charter.

-The Europe-Georgia Institute is an affiliate member of the European Liberal Forum, a political foundation at European level.
+The Europe-Georgia Institute is an affiliate member of the European Liberal Forum, a European political foundation.

 Projects

 Your Voice, Our Future (YVOF) Campaign

 The Europe-Georgia Institute, under the patronage and financial support from President Giorgi Margvelashvili, initiated the unprecedented campaign "Your Voice, Our Future" (YVOF), aiming to increase the involvement of Youth in the election process and to show the importance of one single vote.

 The core idea of this project was the importance of a vote for future generations, focusing on the fact that in Georgia the Youth usually is less active in elections than any other age groups.

 Enjoying unprecedented support from President Giorgi Margvelashvili, the Europe-Georgia Institute created a network of 500 young men and women from all around Georgia and held an unprecedented campaign to promote participation in elections; later, the participants of "Your Voice, Our Future" became core of the #Initiative project, aiming to increase the participation of Youth in civil life.